 Looking for a fun way to teach young learners about mammals?
 You’re in the right spot.
+This mammal sort is a great way to tell the difference between mammals and non-mammals!

 Scroll down to grab your free mammal sort and then hop on over and grab our Honey Science for even more fun!

-Prepping was easy!
+Prepping for this mammal sort was easy!

 First, I printed off the animal cards on cardstock to make them durable enough for reuse and then cut along the outside borders to separate the pieces.

-Then I printed off the sentence starters and record sheets for the writing activity and grabbed some great mammal picture books to read aloud for background knowledge.
+Then, I printed off the sentence starters and record sheets for the writing activity and grabbed some great mammal picture books to read aloud for background knowledge.

 To start the conversation about mammals, I pulled out the animal cards and laid the game board down in front of the children.